901: The Projected Man

 A paraphrase of the lyrics to “Walking in Memphis,” the 1991 hit for musician Marc Cohn.
 Sample lyrics: “Then I'm walking in Memphis/Walking with my feet ten feet off of Beale/Walking in Memphis/But do I really feel the way I feel …” Mayfair is a district of central London.
 Famous landmarks include Berkeley and Grosvenor Squares; the hotels Claridge’s and The Dorchester; Curzon, Cork, and Dover Streets; and Savile Row.
 Rents in Mayfair are some of the highest in the world.
 A derby is a bowler hat, although this is technically an Americanism.
 A bumbershoot is an umbrella.

 “Do you know anywhere else he's likely to go?”
 Might have taken the M5 to Poncedon-on-Heifer.

 The M5 is a major motorway in the southwest United Kingdom.
 It runs from Devonshire in the south to the West Midlands in the north.

 Tsch.
 Man, this really bites.
 I’m goin' over to Darkman’s house.
 He’ll understand me.

 Darkman was a 1990 film starring Liam Neeson as a scientist whose face is destroyed in a lab explosion and must don masks made of synthetic skin.

 She’s napping on Big Bird.
 Biiird.

-A reference to and an impression of Big Bird, a 8’2” Muppet who has appeared on the children’s TV show Sesame Street since 1969.
-He is voiced by Caroll Spinney, who also plays Oscar the Grouch.
+A reference to and an impression of Big Bird, the 8’2” Muppet who has appeared on the children’s TV show Sesame Street since 1969.
+He was performed by Caroll Spinney (1933-2019, who also played Oscar the Grouch) and is currently performed by Matt Vogel.

 Hey!
 Pink Floyd’s Animals!
 [Sung.] –Big man, pig man.
 Hah hah, charade you are …